 An unexpected joy of the empty nest is the absence of urgency & constancy of everything related to food: shopping, planning, cooking & cleaning up-- all of which I poured myself into AND don't miss a bit!
 I always felt that I was quietly modeling the importance of food, family time and how to nourish oneself to my kids.
 But now Paul & I will sometimes have eggs for dinner or cheese and crackers and sliced mango for lunch and feel entirely liberated!
 I feel less pressure to prepare all the food for all the people all the time and with a bit of time and space opened up, intermittently, I am enjoying cooking all the more!
 On these pages I'd like to share some of our family's favorite recipes.

 It remains essential to start our days with a good healthy breakfast.
 I find it's a terrific time for high fiber, high protein comfort foods, that set me up for a even-energy, happy day!

 To start off, I am going right back to basics!
 Chicken soup!
 Most every culture in the world has its bone broths, made from the animals available and cooked long for maximal nutrition.
 I think of chicken soup as one of the best healing foods we have.

 I am always encouraging my patients to eat more dark leafy green vegetables, one of the most nutrient-dense foods you can ingest.
 Many of us did not grow up eating leafy greens and some even find a big batch of kale or red chard a bit intimidating!
 What do you do with all that stuff?
 And why is it so important for me to eat?

 Whenever I am planning I meal, I like to have a main star and then one or two co-stars.
 For lunch or dinner one of these co-stars is usually a salad.
 The other is often a veggie side dish or a small homemade biscuit or a fruit compote.
-Check out some of these side dishes to compliment the other food you’re preparing.
+Check out some of these salads and side dishes to compliment the other food you’re preparing.